equivalent/scrapbook2/archive/blogs/draft-decorator-validations.md

 > NOTE: if you want to learn more on Service objects in Rails, watch
 > https://www.youtube.com/watch?v=LsUx0dWikmo

-> NOTE: One other interesting way is tho use Validator Factory: http://blog.lunarlogic.io/2015/models-on-a-diet/

 Those who worked with Service objects or Processor objects know that they sometimes may do too many tasks and placing overhead of validation on the may be another extra complexity.